mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 An adversary can contain abilities which can be used on any platform (operating system).
 As an operation runs an adversary, CALDERA will match each ability to each agent and only send the matching ones to the agent.

+CALDERA includes multiple pre-built adversaries.
+They are available through the GUI and YML profiles can be found in the `plugins/stockpile/data/adversaries` directory.

-Adversaries can be built either through the GUI or by adding YML files into `data/adversaries/` which is in the Stockpile plugin.
+Adversaries can be built either through the GUI or by adding YML files into `plugins/stockpile/data/adversaries/` which is in the Stockpile plugin.

 An adversary YML file can include a `phases` section that lists the IDs of the abilities to execute in each phase.
 Here is an example of such an adversary:
 ```